 Enterprise-level software can conservatively increase productivity by 15% in realized output gains.
 We have assumed an average combined cost per user of $2,400.

 Enterprise-level software is the clear winner from a business standpoint.
-Even if you factor in a hefty first-year setup fee into an enterprise-level solution, you still come out ahead when the size of your company dictates you need to move beyond generic accounting software and spreadsheets.
-Add in multi-year user fee discounts of up to 35%, and without a doubt, the savings are too significant to ignore.
+Even if you factor in personnel time for the first-year setup into an enterprise-level solution, you still come out ahead when the size of your company dictates you need to move beyond generic accounting software and spreadsheets.
+The long-term savings are too significant to ignore.

 Given these points, it’s not that hard to decide.
 For example, if you are delivering products, do you want fancy running shoes or a delivery truck?
 Running shoes are easy, cheap and require little commitment.
 However, they offer little change in productivity.
 A truck requires commitment in time, money and operating costs.
 However, the boost in productivity puts you in another business class entirely.